lambdamikel/picoram2090/README.md

 - Harry Fairhead for his [execellent book](https://www.amazon.com/gp/product/1871962056)

-- Hans HÃ¼bner (aka Pengo) for motivating me to abandon the BluePill, ATmegas and Arduinos, and for helping to get started and troubleshooting!
+- Hans Hübner (aka Pengo) for motivating me to abandon the BluePill, ATmegas and Arduinos, and for helping to get started and troubleshooting!